 KASAHARA EARLY CAREER AWARD

-The American Institute of Research Fishery Biologists established the Kasahara Early Career Award in 2006 to honor the memory of Dr. Hiroshi Kasahara and the lasting contributions made by Dr. Hiroshi and Mrs. Toshiko Kasahara to fisheries science and the work of the Institute.
+The Kasahara Early Career Award was established in 2006 to honor the memory of Dr. Hiroshi Kasahara and the lasting contributions made by Dr. Hiroshi and Mrs. Toshiko Kasahara to fisheries science and the work of AIFRB.
 The Kasahara Award is intended to recognize the Institute’s most promising young associates and members early in their research careers.
-A committee comprised of five individuals was appointed by the President to determine guidelines and procedures for the award.

 develop innovative approaches to fisheries science

 integrate science and policy for sustainable management of fishery resources

 demonstrate active involvement or leadership in research and science organizations